 Izhdubar orbits the sun every 369 days (1.01 years), coming as close as 0.74 AU and reaching as far as 1.28 AU from the sun.
-Based on its brightness and the way it reflects light, Izhdubar is probably between 1.160 to 2.594 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to the U.S. Pentagon.
+Based on its brightness and the way it reflects light, Izhdubar is probably between 1.088 to 2.432 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to the U.S. Pentagon.

 Izhdubar's orbit is 0.15 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.